 Put bras through the open side and line them up sideways to maximize the length of the pocket space.

-If space isn't an issue, put your bras on hangers one by one and dedicate a whole rack just for them.
-This is more for decorative purposes, but at least they're still stored the right way.
+If space isn’t an issue, put your bras on hangers one by one and dedicate a whole rack just for them.
+Hanging your bras the way you would with your shirts would lessen the chances of damaging the shapes or molding of their cups.
+This is more for decorative purposes, but at least they’re still stored the right way.

 You’re probably used to seeing this with polaroid pictures à la Tumblr bedroom décors.
 Fully embrace the hipster ways and recreate the scene with your bras in your bedroom or closet.